Difficult Bible Quiz about the Physical Bible

 c.
 Cornelius Tacitus.

 d.
-Nostradamus wrote about his predictions in the book Les Prophéties.
+Nostradamus in the book Les Prophéties.

-Cornelius Tacitus was considered the greatest Roman historian and a high-ranking politician.
+Tacitus was considered the greatest Roman historian and a high-ranking politician.

 He wrote that Nero blamed the Christians for burning Rome.

-Tacitus described the Romans' persecution and hatred of the Christians, including the hanging of their disciples on crosses.
+Cornelius Tacitus described the Romans' persecution and hatred of the Christians, including the hanging of their disciples on crosses.

 Cornelius Tacitus tells the same story as the Bible, confirming the Bible's accuracy and truth.